Akalanka47000/loop-speeds/README.md

 # loop-speeds
-Just a set of for loops in different languages
+Just a set of loops in different languages